GrandBIRDLizard/GSIM/README.md

 ### Performance & Latency:
 To maintain a steady 60/120 FPS on high-refresh displays:
-* Use `custom-shader-animation = true` to pause rendering when the window is hidden.
+* Use `custom-shader-animation = true` to pause rendering when the window is hidden,(setting it to always does just that) or make use of more advanced mathmatics such as `Smoothstepping` and branchless pipelines.
-* Keep the math inside `mainImage` as lean as possible—avoid complex loops
+* Keep the math inside `mainImage` as lean as possible, avoid complex loops, and redundant logic.

 ## Progress
-anything inside ghostty-shaders is not currently optimized, I will continue to pull new updates in from the maintainers but I will not make any direct progress with the project. repo is a work in progress, I've been tooling with in my spare time will tag a pre-release with tags soon. when I feel I've made significant progress or I've come to a final direction for project.
+anything inside ghostty-shaders is not currently optimized by me, I will continue to pull new updates in from the maintainers but I will not make any direct progress with the project. repo is a work in progress, I've been tooling with in my spare time will tag a pre-release with tags soon. when I feel I've made significant progress or I've come to a final direction for project.